Maxicaa/Alt-Sentence-Selector/README.md

 Just maintain the ALT key when clicking on a sentence to select it.
 Some texts are not currently supported depending how the text is formatted.

-For example, the extension does not currently recognize a carriage return in a youtube comment making and will also select the last sentence on the previous paragraph.
+For example, the extension does not currently recognize in a youtube comment a carriage return and click on a first sentence of a paragraph will also select the last sentence on the previous paragraph.

 # 3. Q & A